GoMyCodeAfrica/fullstackjs-course/week3_projects/4_mini_project_image_gallery/instructions.md

 ## Starting point

-To get this assessment started, you should go and <a href="To get this assessment started, you should go and grab the ZIP file for the example and unzip it somewhere on your computer.">grab the ZIP</a> file for the example and unzip it somewhere on your computer.
+To get this assessment started, you should go and <a href="gallery-start.zip">grab the ZIP</a> file for the example and unzip it somewhere on your computer.

 ## Project brief